cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 # Publishing to OPPO Mini Games

-Starting with __v2.0.5__, Cocos Creator officially supports the release of games to the **OPPO Mini Games**.
-It takes just a single click with Cocos Creator to publish to the OPPO Mini Game.
-This document is currently written on the basis of **v2.0.6**, which is the lowest recommended version to use.
-If you are using v2.0.5, it is recommended to upgrade to v2.0.6.

 ## Environment Configuration

 - Download [OPPO Mini Game Debugger](http://cdofs.oppomobile.com/cdo-activity/static/quickgame/tools//bbce19cecbf7c26c396762d61192a11e.zip) and install it on your Android device (Android Phone 6.0 or above is recommended)